bryancall/trafficserver/doc/admin-guide/plugins/filter_body.en.rst

 See Also
 ========

-- :doc:`header_rewrite.en` for header-based request/response modification
+- :doc:`header_rewrite.en` for header-based request/response modification.
-- :doc:`access_control.en` for access control based on various criteria
+- :doc:`access_control.en` for access control based on various criteria.